wordswords/dotfiles/README.md

 ![Alt text](https://i.imgur.com/K6fBzSH.png "VIM setup")

-### How to Decode the vim-airline Buffer Statusline
+### How to Decode the vim-airline Buffer Status line

 Full docs: [https://github.com/vim-airline/vim-airline](https://github.com/vim-airline/vim-airline)

 1. The problems in the file show in the far right.
-If there are no problems there will be no red or orange expanded sections.
+If there are no issues there will be no red or orange expanded sections.

 * Orange - Warnings